HoldenCaulfieldRye/caffe-1/RUN.md

   -> ThresholdLayer and BayesianSoftmaxLoss inherit from it -> BayesianSoftmaxLoss computes like SoftmaxLoss but divides by
-     prior, AND multiplies by 0.5 (normalise to not affect lr)
+     prior, AND multiplies by 0.5 (normalise to not affect lr) -> normalise by 1/K (eg (10,90) renormalised must sum to 100) -> modify cost function should be different to threshold: if we were to put threshold after softmax, (0.1,0.9) would get normalised to (0.5,0.5) but false neg would not be more penalised, so net would still be less inclined to learn minority class. so, with thresh before softmax, things are even more uncertain.
+  ->
 - extract features with caffe
 - add RedBox data
 - false pos worse than fals neg:
   -> rebalance loss even more
   -> on test set, use a lower sig level than 0.5
      (eg flag noclamp when confidence > 0.3)
+- why the fuck does accuracy not go down with overfit

 PRIORITY next:
 - train all